Best of India & Nepal

 We only require a per-person deposit payment, which you can pay with your credit card or PayPal account.
 This deposit will be applied towards the cost of your package, and is generally non-refundable (details).
 The balance is due 75 days prior to departure (or within 72 hours, if you're booking less than 75 days prior to departure), and can be paid by credit card, PayPal, check or money order.

 - Late evening arrival in Delhi, India's capital.
-Following customs and immigration formalities, you'll meet our representatives and transfer to your hotel.
-Accommodations: Shangri-La Eros Hotel.
+Following customs and immigration formalities, meet our representatives and transfer to your hotel

 Continue to Raj Ghat, the memorial to Mahatma Gandhi, built at the site of his cremation on the banks of the Yamuna River.
 Drive past the Red Fort and continue by bicycle rickshaw to the Jama Masjid, site of an exquisite mosque in red sandstone and marble.
 Completed in 1656 after six years of work by 5,000 laborers, it is considered one of the loveliest houses of worship in the world.